May 17, 2024

 2. Sleep until a task appears, then go to 1.

-That’s a formalization for what we see when browsing a page.
+That’s a formalization of what we see when browsing a page.
 The JavaScript engine does nothing most of the time, it only runs if a script/handler/event activates.

 Examples of tasks: